GEC-git/AptaMat/README.md

 AptaMat can also compare structures of different length.
 However, we recommend to work with structure of same length.
 The algorithm includes gap understanding, where each gap is considered as an additional penalized unpaired nucleotide.

+AptaMat can output different types of data :

+- Everytime, directly to stdout, the resulting distance.
+- The raw contribution matrices to a .dat file.
+- The colormap of nucleotide contribution to the distance for use in VARNA.
+- A PDF with a combination of:
+    - The VARNA outputs.
+    - The formatted combined matrix of contributions.

 ____

 **AptAlign** is an alignement algorithm based on pattern recognition inside of the dotbracket notation.